tidoust/cla-checker/README.md

 Count as having approved the CLA any user, identified by their GitHub account, who raised an issue with the appropriate template in a dedicated repository and checked the appropriate boxes ([`w3c-oss/cla-commitments`](https://github.com/w3c-oss/cla-commitments) for the W3C Open Source Program).
 See [Collecting CLA commitments](#collecting-cla-commitments) below.

 The status of the PR gets changed depending on the result of the check.
-It it's acceptable, it will get changed to green; if not, the PR will get a red cross, and the CLA checker will add a comment to the PR to invite the contributor to follow a ling to approve the CLA.
+It it's acceptable, it will get changed to green; if not, the PR will get a red cross, and the CLA checker will add a comment to the PR to invite the contributor to follow a link to approve the CLA.

 To approve the CLA, the contributor needs to create an issue in the appropriate repository, [`w3c-oss/cla-commitments`](https://github.com/w3c-oss/cla-commitments) for the W3C Open Source Program.